• Skip to primary navigation

 How To Make Fresh Smoked Garlic

-Preheat your smoker to 200 degrees Fahrenheit.
-Using a sharp knife, carefully cut the tops off the garlic bulbs.
+Step 1: Using a sharp knife, carefully cut the tops off the garlic bulbs.
 Typically, you should cut about ½ inch off the bulb to expose the individual cloves.
-Then place the garlic cut side up in the pan with salt, pepper, and desired BBQ rub.
-Drizzle with olive oil and place garlic into the preheated smoker.

 How To Reheat & Store Smoked Garlic With Barbeque Rub